 end

-until
+until iteration<iterMax

 Return resource flow network

-Here: -value of assessment function for resource flow network, -the largest current value of assessment function, -the best current resource flow network, -currently analysed resource flow network, -list of activities defining the order of allocation for which resource flow network is generated, -set of activities used for construction resource flows for activity, -number of iteration in which resource allocation is generated, -number of current iteration.
+In the RALS algorithm, is the value of the assessment function for resource flow network, is the largest current value of the assessment function, denotes the best current resource flow network, and represents the currently analysed resource flow network.
+In addition, denotes the list of activities defining the order of allocation for which the resource flow network is generated.
+Further, is the set of activities used for construction resource flows for activities.
+Finally, represents the number of iterations in which resource allocation is generated, and is the number of current iterations.

-ISH-UA algorithm is proposed by Klimek & Łebkowski (2013b), which is similar to MinID algorithm illustrated in Section 3.2.
+Klimek and Łebkowski (2013b) proposed the ISH-UA algorithm, similar to the MinID algorithm illustrated in Section 3.2.
 The difference is that the algorithm considers the unavoidable arcs.
-That is, when allocating resources to activity at time , a priority is given to the activities that take final position in available resource chains as the immediate predecessors of activity , followed by the activities that have unavoidable arcs connected with activity .
-The remaining steps of ISH-UA algorithm are the same with that of MinID algorithm.
+When allocating resources to activity at time , priority is given to the activities that take the final position in the available resource chains as the immediate predecessors of activity , followed by activities with unavoidable arcs connected to activity .
+The remaining steps of the ISH-UA algorithm are the same as those of the MinID algorithm.

-4. Resource allocation algorithms of MaxPR
+4. Resource Allocation Algorithms of MaxPR

 4.1.
-Resource allocation principle
+Resource Allocation Principle

-In project scheduling, resource is allocated by means of two relations between the activity pairs: one is the precedence relation that the activity pairs already have, the other is the additional constraints generated from the activities pairs.
-The more additional constraints are, the greater the interdependencies between activities will be, which will impact on the robustness of the schedule.
+In project scheduling, resources are allocated using two relations between the activity pairs: the existing precedence relations of the activity pairs and additional constraints generated from activities pairs.
+A greater number of additional constraints results in greater interdependencies between activities, which affects the schedule robustness.

-In conventional resource allocation algorithms, the allocation order of activities usually depends on the time order of random activity pairs rather than the precedence relation between the pairs, so that more additional constraints will be generated.
-While in MaxPR algorithm, in order to maximize the use of precedence relation, all activity pairs are separated to two categories: the pairs with precedence relation, and the pairs without precedence relation.
-The entire resource allocation is also carried out in two stages: Stage 1 for the pairs with the relation and Stage 2 for the pairs without the relation, which implementing right after the Stage 1.
+In conventional resource allocation algorithms, the allocation order of activities usually depends on the time order of the random activity pairs rather than the precedence relations between pairs; thus, additional constraints are generated.
+For the MaxPR algorithm, to maximise the use of precedence relations, all activity pairs are separated into two categories: pairs with and without precedence relations.
+Resource allocation is also conducted in two stages: Stage 1 for pairs with relations and Stage 2 for pairs without relations, implemented right after Stage 1.

-The precedence relations available for activity pairs in resource allocation can be divided into two categories: zero-lag relation and relation with time-lag.
-MaxPR refers to allocate resources as much as possible to a needed activity under the relation with zero-lag.
-While for the relation with time-lag, the total amount of transferred resource should be limited to the resource availability.
-Thus, the resource allocation is carried out under the consideration of the requirement of certain activities.
-It is necessary to consider the resource requirement balance of activity that has not been allocated yet.
-It is also a kind of conditional allocation method that cannot guarantee an activity to have resource.
-The discriminant of resource allocation will be given later in this paper.
+The precedence relations available for activity pairs in resource allocation can be divided into two categories: zero-lag relations and time-lag relations.
+In addition, MaxPR allocates resources as much as possible to a needed activity under a zero-lag relation.
+For time-lag relations, the total transferred resources should be limited to the resource availability.
+Thus, resource allocation is conducted considering the requirements of certain activities.
+The resource requirement balance of activity that has not been allocated yet must be considered.
+This conditional allocation method cannot guarantee resources for an activity.
+The discriminant of resource allocation is provided later in this paper.

-However, not all activity pairs in the schedule have a precedence relation, that is to say, only partial activity pairs are allocated in Stage 1.
-Hence, the resource flow after this stage is not always meeting the resource balance.
-It is also necessary to allocate resource to the remaining activity pairs that have no precedence relation in order to achieve resource flow balance in the schedule.
-In the Stage 2, in order to reduce the number of additional constraints generated in this process, it is necessary to give priority to the resource allocation that happens among unavoidable arcs without the precedence relation.
-And then the resource will be allocated to other activity pairs without precedence relation.
+However, not all activity pairs in the schedule have a precedence relation.
+Only partial activity pairs are allocated in Stage 1.
+Hence, the resource flow after this stage does not always meet the resource balance.
+Resources must be allocated to the remaining activity pairs with no precedence relations to achieve a resource flow balance in the schedule.
+In Stage 2, to reduce the number of additional constraints generated in this process, the resource allocation among unavoidable arcs without precedence relations must be given priority.
+Then, resources are allocated to other activity pairs without precedence relations.

 Figure 4.
 Resource allocation principle.

 4.2.
-Resource allocation strategy
+Resource Allocation Strategy

 4.2.1.
 Saturated resource allocation